sandunMadhushan/arict-paper-portal/README.md

 # ARICT Past Paper Portal

 A web application for the **Association of Rajarata Information & Communication Technology (ARICT)** that lets students browse, search, and download past examination papers.
 Papers are stored in **Firebase Firestore** and linked via **Google Drive** URLs.
-A separate **admin** area allows staff to add new papers to the database.
+A dedicated **admin** area provides a dashboard and full CRUD for managing papers.
+Students can also **request missing papers** via an EmailJS-powered form.

 ---